Johnson Byabashaija

-Johnson Omuhunde Rwashote Byabashaija (Born on 27 September 1957) also known as Canon.
-Dr. J.O.R Byabashaija is a Ugandan Canon and Veterinary doctor who is the Commissioner General of Prisons in Uganda since 2005.
+Canon.
+Dr. Johnson Omuhunde Rwashote Byabashaija (born 27 September 1957) also known as Johnson Byabashaija is a Ugandan Canon and Veterinary doctor who is the Commissioner General of Prisons in Uganda since 2005.
 Byabashaija was appointed a Lay Canon in the Church of Uganda North Kigezi.

 Education and Background

 Byabashaija was born in Kajumiro village Nyakishenyi sub-county, Rubabo county, Rukungiri District to the late Gregory Rwanshote (father) and late Cecilia Rwanshote (mother).
 Byabashaija is the first-born of seven children in a family of three boys and four girls.

 He started his education from Nyakishenyi Primary School, Kamwezi Primary School and Mukyayi Primary School for his primary education before joining Mutorere Secondary School in Kisoro district for O-level education and this was where he met the former Inspector General of Police Gen Kale Kayihura.
 Byabashaija then joined Makerere College School for his A-Level education.
 He offered Physics, Chemistry, Biology and Subsidiary Mathematics and then was admitted to Makerere University Veterinary School for a four year course in Veterinary medicine.
 In 1986, he went for a Master of Science degree at the University of Glasgow United Kingdom.